danielyaba/gcp-terraform-modules/github-repo/README.md

   run: echo "tf_actions_version=$(curl -s https://api.github.com/repos/hashicorp/terraform/releases/latest | jq -r '.tag_name' | sed 's/^v//')" >> $GITHUB_OUTPUT
 ```

-Now on 'Terraform Plan' & 'Terraform Apply' commands you should specify Terraform version with the output of the previous step
+Now on 'Terraform Plan' & 'Terraform Apply' commands you should specify Terraform version with the output of the previous step (add 'with' section and 'env' section in case you don't have it in your steps)

 ```hcl
 - name: 'Terraform Plan'